Note: This document reflects the initial language and the charter membership of the Public Health Council, which approved the document in June 2005.

 Purpose, Scope and Timing

-The charge to the Public Health Council is to advise the Department of Health and Family Services (DHFS), the governor, the legislature and the public on progress in implementing DHFS' 10-year public health plan and coordination of responses to public health emergencies.
-The law requires that the Council include representatives of health care consumers, health care providers, health professions educators, local health departments and boards, public safety agencies, and the Public Health Advisory Committee established by the Secretary of DHFS.
+The charge to the Public Health Council is to advise the Department of Health Services (DHS), the governor, the legislature and the public on progress in implementing DHS' 10-year public health plan and coordination of responses to public health emergencies.
+The law requires that the Council include representatives of health care consumers, health care providers, health professions educators, local health departments and boards, public safety agencies, and the Public Health Advisory Committee established by the Secretary of DHS.

 The Council intends to be an action-oriented group that makes recommendations and decisions focusing on strategy and policy recommendations rather than tactics.